 Bannack, Montana was born in 1862 when gold was found along Grasshopper Creek.
 Like other gold rushes, miners rushed to the settlement in search of their fortunes and before long the hills around Bannack were filled with as many as 10,000 miners.
-With that many men during the era of the rough and tumble days of the Old West, there was bound to be violence.
+With that many men during the era of the rough and tumble days of the Old West, there was bound to be violence and even a few lingering spirits.

 In December 1863 the miners formed the Montana Vigilantes and during the next forty-two days, the Vigilantes hanged 24 of the gang members, including Henry Plummer.
 Later, historians questioned the authenticity of the outlaw tale, suggesting that the whole story was only a cover for the ruthless vigilantes themselves.
 Today, many say that the ghost of Henry Plummer haunts this old settlement, which has long since become a ghost town.
 Perhaps he wants to avenge his name.